21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 Cold hardy chicken breeds are those that can live through cold weather.
 They stick together to keep warm, stay on the ground and sleep with their heads tucked away from the weather.

-We keep many chicken breeds as pets and for eggs, but not many can withstand cold weather.
+We keep many chicken breeds as pets and for eggs, but few can withstand cold weather.
 Many chickens die from the cold or refuse to leave their coop because it is too cold.

-The best way to make sure your flock stays safe throughout the winter is by choosing a breed of chicken that can handle the cold.
+The best way to ensure your flock stays safe throughout the winter is by choosing a breed of chicken that can handle the cold.

-Also read: How to keep the chicken coop warm in winters?
+Also read: How to keep the chicken coop warm in winter?

 Benefits of Raising Cold-Hardy Chickens